 PVC compounds are considered to be materials with the longest history in industrial production.
 Over 100 years of development, up to now, the PVC industry has become an important industry for the existence of the world.

-As a longstanding PVC compound manufacturer, we know the history and development of the materials we produce and supply large stocks to the globe.
-It is possible to summarize the four stages that are considered as a significant mark to help the PVC Compound manufacturing industry to exist and develop as below.
+As a longstanding PVC compound manufacturer, we are supplying large quantities to the world.
+In addition, we also know the history and development of the materials we manufacture.
+It is possible to summarize 4 important stages to help the PVC Compound manufacturing industry survive and develop as follows.

 In 1907, Leo Baekeland invented Bakelite, the first fully synthetic plastic, meaning it contained no molecules found in nature.
 Baekeland searched for a synthetic alternative to shellac, a natural, durable, and heat-resistant insulator to meet the United States’ rapid electrification needs.
 Bakelite can be shaped or molded into almost anything, offering endless possibilities.

 The success of Hyatt and Baekeland led significant chemical companies to invest in the research and development of new polymers, then vinyl compounds.
 After that time, products made from PVC such as insulating cords, raincoats, shower curtains, golf balls, or shoe heels… were introduced to the market.
 In the early 1920s, as what discovered more and more uses for vinyl, the PVC Compound industry developed more ways to produce and process new plastics.

 Period 2: The world introduced PVC compound into the textile industry in the 1930s